CoderXKrishna/ArankXUserbot/README.md

 - Wait for requirements to finish.
 - Do human verification.
 - Select the type of session.
-    - HellBot Session
+    - Krishbot Session
         - Fill API ID, API HASH, Phone number (with country code).
         - Paste the OTP received on Telegram.
         - If You have Enabled 2-Step Verification then fill your password.
-        - Your HellBot Session Will be saved in your Telegram Saved Message.
+        - Your KrishBot Session Will be saved in your Telegram Saved Message.
     - Telethon
         - Fill API ID, API HASH, Phone number (with country code).
         - Paste the OTP received on Telegram.